Content Operations

 Sound familiar?

-Chelsea Castle, Head of Content and Brand at CRM platform Close, sees this pattern across teams:
+Chelsea Castle, who led content and brand at CRM platform Close and now runs her own content and brand consultancy, sees this pattern across teams:

 “Every single team I’ve ever joined is always reactive.
 When I talk to friends at other companies, their content teams don’t have their own strategies either.
 They’re just creating whatever everyone else in the organization says they should create.”